SummaryRead the full fact sheet

-- Lean towards your partner and make gestures to show interest and concern.
+- lean towards the other person and make gestures to show interest and concern

-- Have a fairly relaxed posture with your arms and legs uncrossed.
+- have an open, non-defensive, fairly relaxed posture with your arms and legs uncrossed

-- Face your partner – don’t sit or stand sideways.
+- face the other person – don’t sit or stand sideways

-- Sit or stand on the same level to avoid looking up to or down on your partner.
+- sit or stand on the same level to avoid looking up to or down on the other person

 - avoid distracting gestures such as fidgeting with a pen, glancing at papers, or tapping your feet or fingers

-- Be aware that physical barriers, noise or interruptions will make good communication difficult.
+- be aware that physical barriers, noise or interruptions will make good communication difficult.
 Mute telephones or other communication devices to ensure you are really listening

 - show genuine attention and interest

-- Ask for feedback from your partner on your listening.
+- ask for feedback from the other person on your listening.